ddneves/PSGUI/README.md

 ####  Short Description
 ########################################################################

-3 months ago i started a project to create user interfaces for Powershell with WPF as simple as possible for everyone by using a  – POWERSHELL GUI.
+Long time ago i started a project to create user interfaces for Powershell with WPF as simple as possible for everyone by using a  – POWERSHELL GUI.

 Powershell GUI with Powershell GUI?! – sounds paradox – but hey – one example will be ready the whole time. :D